- Working in retirement isn’t always about needing income.

 Combat negative social stigmas

-It’s OK not to work during your retirement
+It’s okay not to work during your retirement

 Looking to fill your new social or structured-time void?
 Consider volunteering for a cause that matters to you: walk dogs at a local animal shelter, visit with lonely convalescents, provide childcare and transportation to grandchildren nearby, or help coach an afterschool sports team.
-Your skills and experience can be of great value to your community…and THAT can form the foundation of a wonderful new YOU identity.
+Your skills and experience can be of great value to your community.